 For example, if you’re building a website for a dentist’s office, you might write a 10x content pillar post about treating cavities.
 This page should explain how cavities form, how they’re treated, and what patients can expect from their dentist visits.
 However, you can also create additional pages about more specific topics, like risk factors for developing cavities, health complications from cavities, and a step-by-step breakdown of the cavity-filling process.

 While a 10x content pillar page provides a good deal of information on its own, a resource pillar post functions as a reference page, resource pages include a compilation of links with information related to a central topic.
 A site visitor may not find the answer to their question on the reference page itself, but they can find links to posts that tell them everything they need to know.

 Product or Service Pillar Page

 Businesses that offer many products or services can benefit from creating a product pillar page.
 Like a resource page, this pillar post links to other pages that tell the site visitor precisely what they need to know.
 The product or service pillar page may provide a general overview of what the brand offers.
 Still, its primary purpose is to direct users to the specific product pages they’re looking for.

 How to Create an Effective Pillar Page

 Pillar content should be the foundation of your organizational and linking strategies, so it’s important to approach them thoughtfully.
-Here are five steps for building an SEO-friendly pillar page:
+Here are five steps for building an SEO-friendly pillar page content: